manya-bansal/mosaic-artifact/README.md

 ### Running Stardust (Optional) [10 human-minutes + ~8 hours]
-We have already provided the numbers for running the SpMV (figure 15 on page 15) and SpMMAdd (figure 18 on page 17) kernels on the Capstan hardware using the Stardust compiler (orange lines's) in `mosaic-benchmarks/stardust-runs/spmv_plus2.csv`.
+We have already provided the numbers for running the SpMV (figure 15 on page 15) and SpMMAdd (figure 18 on page 17) kernels on the Capstan hardware using the Stardust compiler (orange lines) in `mosaic-benchmarks/stardust-runs/spmv_plus2.csv`.
 However, we provide a script to regenerate this CSV from the Capstan cycle-accurate simulator (tungsten)[https://github.com/acrucker/tungsten].
 To regenerate the CSV,